Remarks on a fractional diffusion transport equation with applications to the dissipative quasi-geostrophic equation: control for small molecules: proof of the Theorem

 \subsection{The iteration}

 In sections \ref{SecEvolMol1} and \ref{SecEvolMol2} we studied respectively the evolution of small molecules from time $0$ to a small time $s_0$ and from this time $s_0$ to a larger time $s_0+s_1$ and we obtained a good $L^1$ control for such molecules.
-Observe that in this process the relative size of the molecule grows: we started with a $r$-molecule at time $t=0$ which becomes at time $t=s_0+s_1$ a deformed molecule of $L^1$ relative size given by $\big(r^{2\alpha\frac{n+\gamma}{n+\omega}}+c_0(s_0+s_1)\big)$ (see estimate (\ref{L1evolutionsmalltime})).\\

-It is now possible to reapply the theorem \ref{Generalisacion} in order to obtain a larger time control of the $L^1$ norm.
-The calculus of the $N$-th iteration will be exactly the same, although it will be necessary to adapt the target function $G_N$ and the function $f$ defined in (\ref{DefiFunctionF}) in the following way:
+It is now possible to reapply the Theorem \ref{Generalisacion} in order to obtain a larger time control of the $L^1$ norm.
+The calculus of the $N$-th iteration will be exactly the same, although it will be necessary to make some modifications. \begin{Theoreme} Assume that $\psi(x, s_N)$ is a solution of the system